DaveGeorge81/vteam-2023/README.md

 # vteam-2023
-This is our project in the course "Projektutveckling i virutella team" at BTH.
+This is our project in the course "Projektutveckling i virtuella team" at BTH.